ohnx/gh-js/README.md

 <script src="//cdn.rawgit.com/ohnx/gh-js/872304e3a7674317f1be489785fa63fe1afe2d26/gh.js"></script>
 ```

-As long as a modern browser is being used and JavaScript is enabled, everything should be good.
+As long as a modern browser is being used and JavaScript is enabled, everything should work.

-done! no nightmares! :)

 ## how do I use gh-js?